el-lang-org/el/DESIGN.md

 contracts; if the descriptions diverge, `TYPES.md` controls type formation, equality, inference, checking, conformance, and static well-formedness.

-EL's type system is Go-inspired rather than Go-identical: it is small and static, uses explicit conversions, has no implicit numeric coercions, and favors simple nominal types.
-EL protocols use explicit `defimpl` declarations rather than Go's implicit structural interface satisfaction.
+EL's type system is small and static: it uses explicit conversions, has no implicit numeric coercions, and favors simple nominal types.
+EL protocols use explicit `defimpl` declarations rather than implicit structural interface satisfaction.

 ### 6.1 Primitive and built-in scalar types